CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

    ![The Pull Request Merge Button in the Pull Request detail.](media/ex5-t3-merge-pr.png "Pull Request Merge Button")

-   >**Note**: In case you see any errors with merge request.
-Retry step 4 to step 6 by selecting any other Dependabot alert.
+   >**Note**: In case you see any errors with the merge request.
+Retry steps 4 to 6 by selecting any other Dependabot alert.

 1. Pull the latest changes from your GitHub repository to your local GitHub folder.